Harshaali Malhotra

-Harshaali Malhotra (born 3 June 2008) is an Indian actress and model who appears in Hindi-language films and television series.
+Harshaali Malhotra (born 3 June 2008) is an Indian actress and model who works in Hindi films and television series.
+She is best known for her role as Munni in Kabir Khan's drama film Bajrangi Bhaijaan (2015) which earned her nomination for a Filmfare Award for Best Female Debut.

 Early life

-Harshaali was born on 3 June 2008 in Mumbai, Maharashtra, India into a Punjabi Hindu family.
+Harshaali was born on 3 June 2008 in Mumbai, Maharashtra, India into a Punjabi Hindu family of khatri tribe.